ulritter/CalSpeechReminder/README.md

     	"str_stints": string like "Passes: ",
     	"str_iteration": string like "Minutes in pass:",
-    	"str_upcoming": string like "Getting the next ", "str_events": string like " events ...".
+    	"str_upcoming": string like "Getting the next ", "str_events": string like " events ..."
+    	"str_nodir": string like " does not exist or is not a directory", "str_wrongdir": string like " is the wrong directory"

     	New languages can be added by adding new "locales" translation packets